Shalini0410/online-quiz-maker/README.md

-# Online Quiz Maker 🧠
+# Online Quiz Maker  in Codsoft INTERSHIP 🧠

 A premium, interactive platform for creating and taking quizzes.
 Built with React, Vite, and Framer Motion for a seamless, modern experience.